Kiriwill/LikeScrapper/README.md

 # LikeScrapper
 Like'scrapper for facebook pages using python, selenium and SQLite.
-Usefull for data analyse.
+Usefull for data analysis.